 Practice overview

-Mark specialises in employment and executive disputes, discrimination, restraint of trade and commercial litigation.
-He is recommended by the Legal 500 for Employment.
+Mark Stephens specialises in employment and executive disputes, discrimination, restraint of trade and commercial litigation.
+He is recommended in Tier 3 by The Legal 500 for Employment.

 Areas of expertise